CampusAI/REACTOR-torch/README.md

-# ACER-torch
+# REACTOR-torch

+**WORK IN PROGRESS:** In this repo we are building the first open-source implementation of the REACTOR[1] architecture.
+We are starting from an ACER[1] implementation, adding the Distributional updates and beta-LOO loss.

+## ACER
-ACER[1] is an Actor-Critic Off-Policy Reinforcement Learning algorithm.
+ACER[2] is an Actor-Critic Off-Policy Reinforcement Learning algorithm.
 Its main features are:
 - Multi-step Experience Replay
-- RETRACE[2] low-variance estimator for multi step returns
+- RETRACE[3] low-variance estimator for multi step returns
 - Multi-threading
 - Efficient Trust Region constraint